 There are practice assessments available for students as well as standardized proctored assessments that may be scheduled during your courses.
-These assessments will help you to identify what you know as well as areas requiring remediation called "Topics to Review".
+These assessments will help you to identify your knowledge strengths, as well as areas of knowledge deficiency requiring remediation called "Topics to Review".

-Focuses Reviews/Active Learning/Remediation:
+Focused Reviews/Active Learning/Remediation:

 Active Learning Remediation is a process of reviewing content in an area that was not learned or fully understood (as determined on an ATI assessment).
-Remediation tools are intended to help the student review important information to be successful in courses and on the NCLEX-VN®.
+Remediation tools are intended to help the student review important information to be successful in courses and on the NCLEX-RN/VN®.
 The student's individual report will contain a listing of the Topics to Review.
 It's highly recommended to remediate using the Focused Review after completion of any practice/proctored tests, which contains links to ATI eBooks, media clips, and active learning templates.